+We now give a brief overview of the method of proof used in this paper.

+Suppose we knew the homology of $\tmf$, i.e., \eqref{Ctmf}.
+In this case, one could construct the eight cell complex $DA(1)$ such that, as an $\mathcal{A}(2)$-module, we have We would then see by direct computation that $\tmf \wedge DA(1)$ had the same homology as $BP\left \langle 2\right\rangle$ and could produce the equivalence \eqref{tmfDA1} with some more effort (or by appealing to \cite{AL15} at least after 2-completion).
+In this paper, we will work in reverse: we will prove \eqref{tmfDA1} directly by working with stacks and then deduce the description of the homology.

-The proof of \eqref{tmfDA1} proceeds by calculating $\Tmf_*(DA(1))$ (where $\Tmf$ is the non-connective version of $\tmf$).
-To do so, we give an algebro-geometric description of the module $E_0(DA(1))$, for $E$ an elliptic homology theory, in terms of $\mell$: in other words, we identify a certain vector bundle on the moduli stack of elliptic curves as arising from an eight-fold cover of $(\mell)_{(2)}$.
-This identification relies on the observation that the association $E \mapsto E_0(DA(1))$, which defines a vector bundle on $(\mell)_{(2)}$, actually canonically extends to the larger stack $(M_{cub})_{(2)}$ of \emph{cubic} curves, and $M_{cub}$ contains a special point (corresponding to the cuspidal cubic over $\mathbb{Z}/2$) from which it is easy to extract information.
-The description of $\tmf_*(DA(1))$ from that of $\Tmf_*(DA(1))$ follows from the ``gap theorem'' in $\pi_* \Tmf$.
+Our proof of \eqref{tmfDA1} proceeds by first replacing $\tmf$ by $\Tmf$, the non-connective, non-periodic version of $\tmf$, and by working with the derived version of $M_{\overline{{ell}}}$.
+In particular, we calculate $\Tmf_*(DA(1))$.
+To do so, we describe the module $E_0(DA(1))$, for $E$ an elliptic homology theory, in terms of $\mell$: in other words, we identify a certain vector bundle on the moduli stack of elliptic curves as arising from an eight-fold cover of $(\mell)_{(2)}$.

+\begin{tthm} Let $E$ be an elliptic homology theory associated to a generalized elliptic curve $C \to \spec (R)$, classified by a flat map $\spec(R) \to \mell$.
+Then there is a natural identification of $R = E_0$-modules between $E_0( DA(1))$ and the universal $R$-algebra over which $C$ acquires a $\Gamma_1(3)$-structure. \end{tthm}